0x776b7364/toggle.sg-download/README.md

 Install ffmpeg from [Homebrew](http://brew.sh/).

 Note: there are many hardcoded values used, which could cause the script to break if Toggle changes their page structure

+# Other

+I'm aware that the ```youtube-dl``` project (https://github.com/rg3/youtube-dl/) has support for Toggle links.
+Consider using their program if my script does not work for you.